 Pelvic Organ Prolapse Treatment

 To diagnose POP, your doctor will ask you questions about your health, symptoms, and past pregnancies.
 They will also do a pelvic exam.
-They may order other tests, such as an ultrasound or MRI.
+They may order other tests, such as an ultrasound.

 Options for pelvic organ prolapse treatment